-If HSRRC approves the dissertation proposal, then the chair should notify the Doctoral Program Coordinator (c.c. the Student Services Coordinator), who will ask the Graduate School to advance the student to candidacy.
+If HSRRC approves the dissertation proposal, then the chair should notify the Program Director (c.c. the Student Services Coordinator), who will ask the Graduate School to advance the student to candidacy.
 This recommendation must be made at least four months prior to the conferring of the degree.

-If HSRRC rejects the proposal, the chair notifies the Doctoral Program Coordinator, and the student, the chair, and the Doctoral Coordinator will work to develop either a new proposal, form a new committee, and/or select a new chair for the committee.
+If HSRRC rejects the proposal, the chair notifies the Program Director, and the student, the chair, and the Program Director will work to develop either a new proposal, form a new committee, and/or select a new chair for the committee.

-3.4.5 Dissertation
+3.4.5 The Format of the Dissertation